 When refilling propane containers, they are generally removed from propane compartment or tie downs.
-BE SURE to reinstall correctly, as shown in installation instructions, and test for leaks.
+BE SURE (a) to reinstall correctly, as you removed these components (b) and test for leaks.

 When propane containers are filled to 80% level there is available space for safe expansion of the vaporized liquid.
 Should your container become slightly overfilled, pressure may rise due to hot sun.